 Textured and decorative framed edges for your photos, can really set the mood and turn your photos and images into something memorable, don’t you think?

-There are lots of different ways to texture your photo edges using photoshop elements, but the easiest way I’ve found is to make a separate image and use it as layer mask.
+There are lots of different ways to add textured edges to your photos using photoshop or photoshop elements, but the easiest way I’ve found is to make a separate image and use it as an overlay mask.
 Using this technique you can accumulate a very nice library of textured edges that you can use over and over on your other photos as well.

-This tutorial demonstrates the basics of making this type of textured edge using the basic round brush that can be found in the brush library, and once you know how to do it you can go crazy using other types of brushes.
+This tutorial demonstrates the basics of making this type of textured edge using the basic round brush that can be found in the brush library, and once you know how to do it you can go crazy using other different types of brushes.

-Alongside the photo, make a new file the same size as your photo and fill it with white.
-My photo size is 6″x4.5″ at a resolution of 300px.
+Alongside the photo, make a new file the same size as your photo.
+This will become your overlay mask.
+My photo size is 6″x 4.5″ at a resolution of 300px.

-Select the eraser tool, then select a brush from your Basics Brush set.
-I’ve selected a soft mechanical brush and set the size to 150px and an opacity of 100%.
+Select the eraser tool, then select a brush from your Basics or Default Brush set.
+I’ve selected a soft round brush and set the size to 200px and an opacity of 100%.
 You might need to use a different size depending on the size of your image.

 Once you’ve finished removing the edges, you can add some additional decoration by then selecting a brush that has flourishes or swirls, and stamping them onto the black layer using the eraser tool, or the brush tool with the foreground set at white.
 If you don’t yet have a library of brushes, you’ll find some lovely free brushes at Obsidian Dawn.

 Once you’ve finished adding your additional decoration, right click on the top layer and select Flatten Image.

 The two layers are now combined into one.

 Save and close the “overlaymask” file.
 On the main photo, select the layer with the black and white overlay mask is selected and from the blend mode drop down box, select Screen.